TMTM

 “Tried this yesterday and it wasn't good,” wrote another.
 “It was real tart.
 The wife said it tasted like baby food.”

-With its thick texture and brownish-yellow color, the smoothie also looks a bit like baby food in some photos.
+With its thick texture and brownish-yellow color, the smoothie indeed does look a bit like baby food in some photos.

 But not everyone hates the new drink, which Costco has said will become a “rotational” item along with the berry smoothie.